microsoft/MicrosoftEdge-Extensions/README.md

 Use this community space to:

 * Access resources and sample code to learn how to build Microsoft Edge extensions (add-ons).
-* Connect with other extension developers on any technical queries related to building Microsoft Edge add-ons.
+* Connect with other extension developers about technical questions related to building Microsoft Edge add-ons.
 * Share inputs or suggestions to the Microsoft Edge add-ons engineering team on how to improve extension publishing, management and listing processes or workflows.
 * Report any bugs or issues about Microsoft Partner Center or the Edge Add-ons website which affect all developers or Microsoft Edge users (rather than issues about a specific developer account or extension).
 * Provide early feedback to the Microsoft Edge add-ons engineering team about any new features for extensions publishing, extensions management, or processes or workflows for extensions listings.